 Some examples of health care fraud include:

-Very few people actually commit health care fraud activities.
+Very few people commit health care fraud activities.
 Yet the impact is costly and significant.
-It also has an adverse affect on health care premiums and copayments.
+It also has an adverse effect on health care premiums and copayments.

-We need your help in controlling fraud and the expense it creates.
+We need your help in controlling the extra expense created by fraud.
 As the person most knowledgeable about your medical treatment, you should review your Explanation of Benefits sheet.
-Verify that you received the services that were charged to BCBSND and report any questionable charges.
+Verify you received the services charged to BCBSND and report any questionable charges.

-If you suspect fraudulent activity, you can report it in one of three ways:
+If you suspect fraudulent activity, you can report it in one of three ways to the Special Investigations Unit:

 Please include as much information as you have, such as:

-It is our policy to keep the identity of the reporting party confidential to the extent possible.
+It is the policy of the Special Investigations Unit to keep the identity of the reporting party confidential to the fullest extent possible.
 If you are not comfortable giving us your name when you make a report, you can use either the hotline number or the post office box to make an anonymous report.

 Safeguard your health insurance identification card/benefit plan number Beware of "free" services, especially if you are asked to provide your health insurance identification card/benefit plan number.
 The service may not be free and could be a ‘scheme' designed to bill you or BCBSND.